 - For the wings I’ve cut a curved shape into them but again this isn’t necessary and you could just keep them straight.

-- Cutting out the body shape for the butterfly is tricky and is better suited to adults or older kids.
+- Cutting out the body shape for the butterfly is tricky for little hands and is better suited to adults or older kids.
 To adapt this and make it easier for kids you could cut out a long oval for the butterflies body and glue on pipe cleaners or thin strips of card to make the antennae.

 Paint Splat Paper Plate Butterfly